What Are Internal Links In SEO?

 Why Is Internal Linking Important For SEO?

-Internal links pointing to the other pages are a crucial SEO ranking factor.
-It helps search engines discover the content on your website through easy navigation.
+Internal links pointing to other pages are a crucial SEO ranking factor.
+They help search engines discover your website’s content through easy navigation.

 Links High Quality Pages